rhysd/tui-textarea/README.md

 ## Minimum Supported Rust Version

 MSRV of this crate is depending on `tui` crate.
 Currently MSRV is 1.56.1.
+Note that `ratatui` crate requires more recent Rust version.

 ## Versioning